 - d.
 Overseeing the designated Collaborative Applicant to fulfill major duties of the Continuum of Care - e.
-Monitoring implementation of the 10-Year Homeless Action Plan - f.
+Monitoring implementation of the Sonoma County 5 Year Strategic Plan - f.
 Adopt and follow a written process to select a board to act on behalf of the Continuum of Care.
 The process must be reviewed, updated, and approved by the Board at least once every 5 years. - g.
 Overseeing planning - h.
-Setting CoC priorities - i.
+Setting CoC priorities

+- i.
 Actively seeking participation from organizations listed above that are eligible for membership - j.
 Ensuring transparent governance within the Continuum of Care and monitoring potential conflicts of interest - k.
-Delegating activities to and overseeing committees - I. Designating the HMIS Lead to manage the HMIS system in Sonoma County. - m.
+Delegating activities to and overseeing committees - I. Designating the HMIS Lead to manage the HMIS system in Sonoma County and entering into the HMIS Lead agreement with the HMIS Lead. - m.
 Ensuring consultation of ESG recipients throughout planning and implementation of Continuum of Care activities. - n.
 Taking a holistic view of all funding to address homelessness in Sonoma County in its decisions, and offering recommendations on funding decisions by other bodies as it deems appropriate. - 3.
 Only the Board may designate an individual or entity to speak for the Continuum of Care or its components. - a.
 With the exception of removal policies in this Charter, any grievance related to the Continuum of Care or CoC Program will follow HUD policies and contracts. - 4.
 Individual Members: Individuals serving on the Board must: - a.
 Commit to preventing and ending homelessness - b.
 Attend meetings of the Board meetings - c.
 Participate as an active member of the Continuum of Care - d.
 Seek out input from the peers, industry, and/or population he/she represents - e.
 Bring that input to Board deliberations, while remaining attentive to un-represented views - f.
 Communicate Board work to the peers, industry, and/or population he/she represents - g.
 Adhere to all Governance Charter policies